YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Introduction

-This object detection algorithm has undergone several developments as seen in Figure~\ref{fig:yoloevolution} achieving competitive results in terms of accuracy and speed, making it the preferred algorithm in various fields such as ADAS (Advanced Driver-Assist System) \cite{redmon2016you}, video surveillance \cite{mostafa2022yolo}, face detection \cite{nguyen2021yolo}, and many more \cite{garg2018deep}.
-For instance, YOLO plays a crucial role in the agriculture field by being implemented in numerous applications such as crop classification \cite{crops} \cite{crops2}, pest detection \cite{pestyolo}, automated farming \cite{wang2022mushroom} \cite{mirhaji2021fruit}, and virtual fencing \cite{vidya2021virtual}.
-Moreover, YOLO has been utilized on numerous occasions in the field of healthcare such as cancer detection \cite{cancer} \cite{cancer2}, ulcer detection \cite{ulcer}, medicine classification \cite{mia2021real} \cite{patel2023identification}, and health protocols enforcement \cite{degadwala2021yolo}.
+This object detection algorithm has undergone several developments, as seen in Figure \ref{fig:yoloevolution} achieving competitive results in terms of accuracy and speed, making it the preferred algorithm in various fields such as ADAS (Advanced Driver-Assist System) \cite{redmon2016you}, video surveillance \cite{mostafa2022yolo}, face detection \cite{nguyen2021yolo}, and many more \cite{garg2018deep}.
+For instance, YOLO plays a crucial role in the agriculture field by being implemented in numerous applications such as crop classification \cite{crops} \cite{crops2}, pest detection \cite{pestyolo}, automated farming \cite{wang2022mushroom, mirhaji2021fruit}, and virtual fencing \cite{vidya2021virtual}.
+Moreover, YOLO has been utilized on numerous occasions in the field of healthcare, such as cancer detection \cite{cancer2}, ulcer detection \cite{ulcer}, medicine classification \cite{mia2021real, patel2023identification}, and health protocols enforcement \cite{degadwala2021yolo}.

 In recent years, Ultralytics has played a crucial role in the advancement of YOLO by maintaining, improving, and making these models more accessible \cite{rath2023yolov8}.
-Notably, Ultralytics has streamlined the process of fine-tuning and customizing YOLO models, a task that was considerably more complex in earlier iterations.
+Notably, Ultralytics has streamlined the process of fine-tuning and customizing YOLO models, a considerably more complex task in earlier iterations.
 The introduction of user-friendly interfaces, comprehensive documentation, and pre-built modules has greatly simplified essential tasks such as data augmentation, model training, and evaluation.
 Moreover, the development of scalable model versions allows users to select models tailored to specific resource constraints and application requirements, thereby facilitating more effective fine-tuning.
-For instance, YOLOv8n is favorable over YOLOv8m in scenarios where speed and computational efficiency are prioritized over accuracy, making it ideal for resource-constrained environments.
 The integration of advanced tools for hyperparameter tuning, automated learning rate scheduling, and model pruning has further refined the customization process.
-Continuous updates and robust community support have also contributed to making YOLO models more accessible and adaptable for a wide range of applications.
+Continuous updates and robust community support helped YOLO models to be more accessible and adaptable for a wide range of applications.